ascholerChemeketa/cs160Reader/_sources/OperatingSystems/ProcessManagement.rst

 *Animation used by permission of Virginia Tech*

 Many modern CPUs feature multiple processing "cores" and can be running instructions from two or more processes at once.
-But the basic model still holds - each processing core is constantly switching between different processes.
+But the basic model still holds - each processing core is constantly switching between different processes, giving each a brief chance to run some instructions before switching to the next.